phase2interactive/phasefeed/README.md

 The app will:
 - Check configured RSS feeds
 - Download new episodes
-- Generate transcripts
+- Generate transcripts (using chosen transcription method)
-- Create summaries (if configured)
+- Create summaries (using chosen summarization method)
 - Generate a daily feed JSON

 Audio files are stored in `~/Podcasts/` by default